ssciwr/AMMICO/docs/tutorials/getting_started.md

 pip install ammico
 ```

-Or install the development version from GitHub:
+Or install the development version from GitHub (currently recommended for the new features):

 ```bash
 pip install git+https://github.com/ssciwr/AMMICO.git